CabooseSayzWTF/RDR1-Custom-Weapons/README.md

 This script source is no longer in support, so as such do not ask anything relating to this source.
 It will be ignored.
 It is being left up for archival purposes and nothing more.

-Give credits where due if you edit this menu or showcase it etc.
+Give credits where due if you edit this or showcase it etc.

 Created By CabooseSayzWTF